siwei-feng1/finespresso-modelling/tasks/backtesting/README.md

 Average Trade PnL:   $0
 Max Drawdown:        0.0%
 ============================================================
-Trade history saved to: data/backtest_20250627_222145.csv
+Trade history saved to: reports/backtest/backtest_trades_20250628_075740.csv Summary saved to: reports/backtest/backtest_summary_20250628_075740.csv
 ```

-This summary is also saved as a CSV file in your output directory for further analysis.
+Both files are saved in the `reports/backtest/` directory for each run, making it easy to track and compare results.